Travel Vaccines and Advice for United Kingdom

 Do I Need Vaccines for the United Kingdom?

 Yes, some vaccines are recommended or required for United Kingdom.
-The National Travel Health Network and Centre and WHO recommend the following vaccinations for the United Kingdom: rabies and tetanus.
+The National Travel Health Network and Centre and WHO recommend the following vaccinations for the United Kingdom: COVID-19, rabies, polio and tetanus.

 See the bullets below to learn more about some of these key immunisations: